schwalbevans/TypeSafe/README.md

 Join the Waitlist for TypeSafe Pro

 ## 🤝 Contributing
-We welcome Pull Requests!
-We are specifically looking for help with:
-*   Improving the Regex patterns in `engine.py`.
-*   Reducing false positives in `input_guard.py`.
-*   Adding support for macOS (Accessibility API).

 **Disclaimer:** TypeSafe is a security tool, not a guarantee.
 It is designed to catch accidental leaks, but no tool is 100% perfect.
 Always verify what you send to AI models.